rodrigue10/SignumAddressGenerator/README.md

 ### Key features:
 - Multithreaded search  (Select number of CPU threads to use)
 - Multi-length word/char length.
 (Helps increase entropy for more complex finds)
 - Create a string of random characters or phrase using words for the output passphrase.
+(Updated to be Cryptographically secure random sequences)
 - Program will need a valid SRS node to make sure any address found is not already in use (currently listed major sponsored Signum Nodes)